influxdata/clockface/src/Components/DatePicker/Composed/DateRangePicker.md

 # Date Range Picker

-This is a composed date picker that allows users to select a date range with a start and stop tim.
+This is a composed date picker that allows users to select a date range with a start and stop time.

 ### Usage